Tag Archives: holiday

 1/2 cup buttermilk

 Preheat oven to 325 F. (170 C.) Butter a 9-by-5 inch loaf pan.
-Line bottom with parchment; butter parchment.
-Whisk flour, baking soda and salt together in a bowl; set aside.
+Line the bottom with parchment and butter the parchment.
+Whisk the flour, baking soda, and salt in a bowl and set aside.

-Beat sugar and butter in bowl of electric mixer until light and fluffy, 3 minutes.
-Add eggs, one at a time, beating after each addition.
-Stir in vanilla.
+Beat the sugar and butter in the bowl of an electric mixer until light and fluffy, about 3 minutes.
+Add the eggs, one at a time, beating after each addition.
+Stir in the vanilla.
 Add half of the flour, then the buttermilk, then the remaining flour, mixing well to combine after each addition.
-Pour into loaf pan.
-Bake in oven until wooden skewer inserted in center comes clean, about 55 minutes.
-Transfer to rack and cool 10 minutes.
-Invert cake onto rack and cool completely.
-Pound cake may be prepared up to 2 days in advance.
+Pour into the loaf pan.
+Bake in the oven until a wooden skewer inserted in the center comes clean, about 55 minutes.
+Transfer to a rack and cool 10 minutes.
+Invert the cake onto a rack and cool completely.
+The pound cake may be prepared up to 2 days in advance.
 Wrap with plastic and refrigerate until use.

 For the cranberry compote: